remorses/landing-blocks/README.md

   <pre>npm i react-landing</pre>
 </div>

+## project generation
+a wizard takes the values to continue, every step is made by a single sorm element the form shows the next button only after the user has made the form dirty and validation passes at the end the form stores the values in memory and redirects to a page that takes these values, calls the function generatePage that creates the jsx tree for the page and then converts it to code adding the imports and exports.

+the function creates the tree adding elements gradually, with components and styling based on user choices

+finally you can download the file

+### 1 content
+select content to use from `Dolor amet sit`, `Contentful`, `DatoCMS`

+### 2 font

+font family

+### 3 colors

+primary, secondary,

+### 4 illustrations e images

+illustrations library, mockups

+### 5 components to include

+hero, faq, pricing, cta, ...

+### 7 decorations

+decorations like backgrounds, floating elements, ...

+### 8 page preview

+preview the page and pay if you want

+### 9 content editing, change the content on screen

+use contenteditable and replace the props in the editor when clicing save

+### 6 project export

+typescript or javascript, cra or nextjs or gatsby or single file

 ## how to manage multiple styles for the same component

 for every component type make a folder, the index will be the component types and structure